 - 1. Every young person in an out-of-home placement is entitled to normalcy and best efforts to provide normalcy, and youth under the custody or supervision of the State of Nebraska in out-of-home placements have a statutory right to participate in extracurricular, enrichment, cultural, and social activities as per LB746 (2016).
 This right is the cornerstone of normalcy for foster youth and should be the foundational principle for all normalcy decisions. - 2.
 The recommendations of this subcommittee are meant to provide options and a flexible framework to benefit youth and children in care, and should not be read as prescriptive or prohibitive.
-Youth are entitled to normalcy and best efforts to provide normalcy, with the understanding that normalcy will look different for each youth, depending on the youth's circumstances, goals, strengths, and needs. - 3.
-The recommendations of this subcommittee are not intended to remove or limit the judgment of caregivers.
-The framework provided by the recommendations is meant to enhance the judgment of caregivers as they consider the best ways to provide and enhance normalcy for the youth in their care. - 4.
-The recommendations of this subcommittee are not meant to create an absolute definition of "normalcy."
-Normalcy and best efforts to provide normalcy
+Youth in out of home placements in all systems are entitled to normalcy and best efforts to provide normalcy, with the understanding that normalcy will look different for each youth, depending on the youth's circumstances, goals, strengths, and needs.
+Systems include but are not limited to child welfare, juvenile justice, behavioral and mental health, and developmental disabilities, with the understanding that normalcy and safety are different for youth in these systems. - 3.
+The recommendations of this subcommittee are not intended to remove or limit the judgment of caregivers, or the rights of the youth and parents.
+The framework provided by the recommendations is meant to enhance the judgment of caregivers as they consider the best ways to provide and enhance normalcy for the youth in their care.

-- should be approached with a holistic understanding of the individual youth.
+- 4. The recommendations of this subcommittee are not meant to create an absolute definition of "normalcy."
+Normalcy and best efforts to provide normalcy should be approached with a holistic understanding of the individual youth.
 This framework is intended to provide considerations for normalcy that can be applied to different circumstances and settings. - 5.
 The Subcommittee understands that the implementation of the Strengthening Families Act represents a culture change, and stakeholders need time to learn together.
 As systems work together, the paramount consideration should be the enhancement of normalcy for youth in care and the protection of youth rights.
 Training and support to increase collaboration and create culture change should be available to stakeholders.